pola-rs/polars/docs/user-guide/migration/pandas.md

 df.query("m2_living > 2500 and price < 300000")
 ```

-or by directly evaluating a mask
+or by directly evaluating a mask:

 ```python
 df[(df["m2_living"] > 2500) & (df["price"] < 300000)]
 ```